Symbolism and Myth

 In speaking about symbols, Edward F. Edinger contrasts them with signs.
 He defines a sign as a “token of meaning that stands for a known entity” while a symbol is an “image or representation which points to something essentially unknown, a mystery.”
 Further: “A sign communicates abstract , objective meaning whereas a symbol conveys living, subjective meaning.
 A symbol has a subjective dynamism… It’s a living organic entity which acts as a releaser and transformer of psychic energy.
 We can say that a sign is dead, but a symbol is alive.”

-All symbols must at some point reach the end of the meaning we attempt to assign to them and catch on fire, only to be reborn like a phoenix.
+Eventually, all symbols reach the end of the meaning we attempt to assign to them and catch fire, only to be reborn like a phoenix.
 Nothing is as fixed as many would like it to be.

 Is reliance on the literal dangerous?
 Is seeing the worlds in abstract, objective terms, with most of the imagery displayed to get our attention placed there with the intention of selling us something we don’t need, contributing to our current collective ‘head in the sand’ approach?

-Slavoj Zizek, in his book Living in the End Times, comments on and quotes Ed Ayres:
+Slavoj Zizek, in his book Living in the End Times, quotes and comments on the thinking of Ed Ayres:

 Ayres enumerates four ‘spikes’ (or accelerated developments) asymptotically approaching a zero-point in which the quantitative expansion will reach its point of exhaustion and will bring about a qualitative change.
 These four spikes are: population growth, consumption of resources, carbon gas emissions, and the mass extinction of species.
 In order to cope with this threat, our collective ideology is mobilizing mechanisms of dissimulation and self-deception which include the direct will to ignorance: “a general pattern of behavior among threatened human societies is to become more blinkered, rather than more focused on the crisis, as they fail.

 The direct will to ignorance.
 Mechanisms of dissimulation and self-deception.
-I expect most people in the West know what he’s referring to, and experience a struggle between the aspect of self that wants to cozy up to that will to ignorance and the aspect of self that wants nothing to do with it.
-That is one of the central and heartbreaking tensions of our current apocalyptic times.
-This is where the self/other war is lived in the human heart, what Islam refers to as the “greater Jihad.”
+A struggle between the aspect of self that wants to cozy up to that will to ignorance and the aspect of self that wants nothing to do with it: the heartbreaking tension of our current apocalyptic times.

 The West has become proficient at multi- tasking, but not multi-faceted knowing.
 Multi-tasking takes place in repetitive shallow grooves.
-My interest in symbolic literacy is in service of restoring human capacity for multiple ways of relating to the world, as one way out of self-deception.
-Given that Apocalypse is a time when a society lacks a viable mythic container, it’s not surprising that symbolic illiteracy would be part of the problem, and has been for some time.
+Symbolic literacy can help restoring human capacity for multiple ways of relating to the world, as one way out of self-deception.

 Symbolism is a universal language.
-As the West degenerated into symbolic illiteracy, symbolism was co-opted into fear-based and fear-inducing literal stories, some of which were collaged over time into the fundamentalist apocalyptic scripts that, when energized by belief, endanger our planet today.
+As the West degenerated into symbolic illiteracy, symbolism was co-opted into fear-based and fear-inducing literal stories, some of which were collaged over time into the fundamentalist apocalyptic scripts that, when energized by belief, participate in endangering our world home today.

 Next up: The bad boy of Revelation: 666, the Beast